Historic Norman High School

 Click Here for the history of Norman High School.

 HOME ECONOMICS Cottage...
 Three bedroom, triple kitchen, living-room, and bath.
 All kinds of possibilities for this building: home, caretaker cottage, B & B, or rental.
 Beautifully refinished, original wood floors, gas burning fireplace, 12 foot ceilings, easy to heat and cool, creamy soft color throughout, trimmed in white.
-A great space with a door at back that could be opened on to a nice deck (if you wanted to add one).
+A great space with a door at back that could be opened on to a nice deck.

 Spacious lawn and rock wall fronting Highway 8, only a block from the Caddo River and right across the highway from the historic little town library.
 The Caddo Indian Burial Ground is only a couple of blocks away.